uwrit/leaf-docs/docs/administration/concepts.md

         - `Table, View, or Subquery`: "dbo.v_person"
         - `WHERE Clause`: "@.gender = 'M'"

-> In reality people don't necessarily identify with gender binaries of female or male, and clinical databases will often reflect this.
-Female and male here are used simply for demonstrative purposes.
+    !!! info "In reality people don't necessarily identify with gender binaries of female or male, and clinical databases will often reflect this.
+Female and male here are used simply for demonstrative purposes"

 ### Road test
 <p align="center"><img src="../images/concept_firstquery.gif"/></p>